26th of December, 2024

 Over the past four years, CBP actively examined and sought new ways to modernize its business systems.

-As part of this initiative, it launched several pilot projects using blockchain in order to test the feasibility of its use in different scenarios to facilitate the movement of legitimate trade in a secure manner.
+As part of this initiative, several pilot projects were launched to test blockchain technology.
+These projects aimed to assess its feasibility in various scenarios.
+The goal was to facilitate the movement of legitimate trade in a secure manner.

 During FY 2018/19, CBP advanced blockchain testing for intellectual property rights and certain free trade agreements (the North American Free Trade Agreement – NAFTA – and the Dominican Republic-Central America FTA –CAFTADR).